bluecats/bluecats-android-sdk/README.md

 ### Requirements
 #### AndroidManifest.xml
-Update your AndroidManifest.xml file to add the following snippet which gives the SDK the permissions necessary to search for beacons efficiently, as well as allowing the `BlueCatsSDKService` to run.
+While the following XML isn't vital to add manually (the SDK adds it automatically), it's kept here for the sake of ensuring you understand what is required of the SDK.
+The permissions and service is the absolute minimum required to allow the SDK to run.
 ```xml
 <uses-permission android:name="android.permission.BLUETOOTH" />
 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN" />